-The financial product promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 20% of sustainable investments.
+The financial product has a sustainable investment objective, it will have a minimum proportion of 80% of sustainable investments.
+These investments do not significantly harm any of the sustainable investment objective.

 To ensure that the sustainable investments of the financial product do not cause significant harm to an environmental or social objective (DNSH - Do No Significant Harm), BDL Capital Management has established a 4-step process: